 During the war, Barton received many letters of inquiry from friends and family members concerning the whereabouts of missing soldiers.
 As the fighting wound down, Barton began devoting her energy toward discovering the fate of those men.
-With the assistance of Senator Henry Wilson of Massachusetts, Barton received President Lincoln’s blessing to found the Office of Correspondence with Friends of the Missing Men of the United States Army (commonly known as Missing Soldiers Office) on March 11, 1865.
-Initially using her own financial resources, Barton established an office in Annapolis, Maryland, and undertook the monumental task of trying to locate the remains of soldiers who had not been heard from, sometimes for years.
-Eventually, she moved the office to Washington where she could work more closely with the War Department.
+With the help of Senator Henry Wilson of Massachusetts, Barton received President Lincoln’s blessing to found the Office of Correspondence with Friends of the Missing Men of the United States Army (commonly known as Missing Soldiers Office) on March 11, 1865.
+Initially using her own financial resources, Barton established an office in Annapolis, Maryland, and undertook the monumental task of trying to locate the remains of soldiers who had been missing, sometimes for years.
+Eventually, she moved the office to Washington, where she could work more closely with the War Department.

 Barton’s work with the Missing Soldiers Office gradually exhausted her personal funds.
 In March 1866, Congress appropriated $15,000 to reimburse Barton so that the work could continue.
-By the time the office closed in 1869, Barton and her staff had answered more than 63,000 letters from friends and family members, and they determined the fate of more than 22,000 soldiers.
+By the time the office closed in 1869, Barton and her staff had answered over 63,000 letters from friends and family members, and they determined the fate of over 22,000 soldiers.

 Lecturer and Civil Rights Supporter

 To augment her financial resources while supervising the Missing Soldiers Office, Barton embarked on a nationwide speaking tour in 1866.
-During the next two years, she presented more than 200 lectures recounting her experiences during the Civil War.
+During the next two years, she presented over 200 lectures recounting her experiences during the Civil War.
 Her travels enabled her to meet progressive luminaries of the time, including Susan B. Anthony, Elizabeth Cady Stanton, Frederick Douglass, Ralph Waldo Emerson, William Lloyd Garrison, and Mark Twain.
-These acquaintances led her to support crusades for the expansion of civil rights for women and former slaves.
+These acquaintances led her to support crusades to expand civil rights for women and former slaves.

 American Red Cross Co-founder

 Still strained by mental fatigue, Barton returned to the United States in October 1873 and began campaigning for the creation of an American chapter of the International Organization of the Red Cross.
 Barton’s condition worsened the next spring when her sister, Sally Vassell, died.
-By 1876, Barton’s health had deteriorated to the extent that she entered Dr. Jackson’s Sanitarium in Dansville, New York.
-Gradually, Barton’s health returned and she bought a private home in Dansville, choosing to remain close to her doctors.
+By 1876, Barton’s health had deteriorated so much that she entered Dr. Jackson’s Sanitarium in Dansville, New York.
+Gradually, Barton’s health returned, and she bought a private home in Dansville, choosing to remain close to her doctors.

 Barton spent the next few years lecturing and writing pamphlets to solicit support for the creation of an American chapter of the International Red Cross.
 In addition, she began lobbying Congress and President Rutherford B. Hayes for U.S. adoption of the Geneva Conventions of 1864 (the treaty that endorsed the “International Committee for Relief to the Wounded”, which became the International Committee of the Red Cross).
 Hayes, who viewed the Geneva Conventions as an entangling alliance, rebuffed Barton’s entreaties.

-Hayes successor, President James A. Garfield was more receptive.
-In 1881, his administration recommended American adoption of the Geneva Conventions.
+Haye’s successor, President James A. Garfield, was more receptive.
+In 1881, his administration recommended the American adoption of the Geneva Conventions.
 Tragically, Charles Guiteau shot Garfield on July 2, 1881.
 The president died on September 19, before the Senate ratified the treaty.

 Vice-president Chester A. Arthur, who succeeded Garfield, was also receptive to Barton’s campaign.
 On May 21, 1881, Barton convened a meeting of supporters at her residence.
 With Arthur’s blessing, the group adopted a constitution for the formation of the American Association of the Red Cross.
 On June 9, the organization elected Barton as its first president.
 The American Red Cross secured solid traction the following year when Arthur announced on March 1, 1882, that the U.S. would adhere to the Geneva Conventions.
 The Senate ratified his declaration on March 16.